ronanhart/R_Spatial_Visualization/README.md

 * Teach you the processes that you might have learned in ArcGIS or other GIS software that you can code yourself in R
 * Teach you some tips and tricks to make pretty maps

-If you would like to follow along, try out some of the examples, and work on some practice exercises, download the file worksheet.R
+If you would like to follow along, try out some of the examples, and work on some practice exercises, download the file worksheet.R and the data from the Data/Exercises folder.

 ## Notes on Updates